junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean's voice that is calling his name, begging and pleading, among other things he's telling him, the random small daily human life things, the coffee, the popcorn, the bacon -- all the things that are on the Earth, with color and shape and texture and taste, all the things that are real enough and certainly *not empty*.
 He anchors his entire existence on it.

 Cas thinks he can see his own body now -- finally solidified.
-The small amount of space closest to him lit up by some lumination radiated from something inside his chest.
+The small amount of space closest to him lit up by some lumination radiating from something inside his chest.

 He chooses a direction, and starts walking.